 John Lennon referred to his son Sean Lennon as a “Beautiful Boy” in the excellent song of the same name.
 For many of us, children are what happens when we’re busy making other plans; but what about Donald Trump?
 President Donald Trump certainly makes a lot of plans — many of which anger parents — but why did he refer to his “beautiful” son Barron in such a bizarre way?
 In other words, why would any father refer to his son the way Trump referred to Barron?

-On Wednesday, in a press conference about the dangers of vape companies and e-cigarette brands targeting teens, Trump said: “We can’t have our youth be so affected, and I’m hearing it, and that’s how the First Lady got involved.
+In a September 2019 press conference about the dangers of vape companies and e-cigarette brands targeting teens, Trump said: “We can’t have our youth be so affected, and I’m hearing it, and that’s how the First Lady got involved.
 She’s got a son, together, that’s a beautiful young man, and she feels very, very strongly about it.”

 Okay, so props for calling Barron a “beautiful young man.”
 Way to channel some John Lennon vibes.
 Let’s all sit with that for a second.

 But wait.
 What the hell is going on with the rest of this?
 Trump is famous for bizarre statements, but this one seems to take the prize for most detached.
 It’s like a robot who doesn’t speak English was required to translate for an English-speaking toddler.
 If I were to start talking like Trump, relative to my daughter, here’s the kind of stuff I would be saying.

 “My wife has a beautiful daughter.”

 “We took a girl to daycare today.
 My wife’s beautiful daughter.
 She’s very happy about it.”